I know you're saying, why didn't you tell him that during the break?

 And thanks again to United States Senator Marco Rubio from Florida.

-It's uh really, really powerful.
+It's really, really powerful.

-And by the way, Coco back from vacation today.
+And by the way, Coco, back from vacation today.

 Coco and Cookie are back.

-Um wanted to welcome back and just tell them how horribly sorely missed they were, but you've seen Pat Cadell on television.
+Wanted to welcome back and just tell them how horribly, sorely missed they were, but just kidding, they were.

 He's a former pollster for Jimmy Carter.